What does VAT (Value Added Tax) mean?

 - Any kind of tax fraud is completely avoided as this is a multi-stage tax system and the goods are taxed even at the smallest levels.

 Not many countries recognize VAT as a type of tax.
-Only India is one of the few countries that have given VAT the status of tax.
-Previously, businessmen used to exploit the process of tax as per their wishes and a uniform tax payment process was far from reach.
-But with the introduction of VAT, goods and services are taxed even at the tiniest levels, thus, a transparent tax payment process is established.
-Though it is not voluntary on the part of the taxpayer, but still one cannot avoid its various uses.
+India was one of the few countries that gave VAT the status of tax.
+With the introduction of VAT, goods and services are taxed even at the grass root level, thus, a transparent tax payment process is established.
 Let us have a look at the various advantages of VAT system in India:

-- As VAT is levied at all levels of purchase and sale of goods and services, any form of tax evasion becomes extinct thus, helping in encouraging transparency.
+- As VAT is levied at all levels of purchase and sale of goods and services, any form of tax evasion becomes tough, thus, helping in promoting transparency.

 - VAT keeps a thorough check on all the transactions that take place, thus the tax payment process becomes more efficient as well as easy.